 When unloading, there is a further risk of injury when steel strapping is cut.
 And in addition, polyester is easier to dispose of, as steel strapping retains its original form.

-As Mike has demonstrated, compared with steel polyester strapping is:
+As Jeff has demonstrated, compared with steel polyester strapping is:

-If you’re thinking of converting from steel to polyester strapping and have any questions, don’t hesitate to contact Mike or one of his colleagues today.
+If you’re thinking of converting from steel to polyester strapping and have any questions, don’t hesitate to contact Jeff’s team today: